forensic-architecture/timemap/README.md

 ## For developers

-If you'd like to tailor the functionality of TimeMap to your use case, you can consult the [Wiki]() for more detailed documentation of the architecture of TimeMap.
+If you'd like to tailor the functionality of timemap to your use case, you can consult the [Wiki]() for more detailed documentation of the architecture of timemap.

 ## Contribute